 Because any therapy can show medical benefits across a wide range of cancers and symptoms, our ratings reflect the highest effect shown by that therapy for each of the medical benefits.
 Check individual summaries for each effect to see how a therapy performs and what the evidence for that performance is.

-Example 1: Turkey tail mushroom shows a wide range of benefits for treating cancer.
+Example 1: Turkey tail mushroom shows a wide range of benefits for improving treatment outcomes.
 It has modest evidence or preliminary evidence of benefit for some types of cancer, but no evidence of benefit for others.
-Because turkey tail has modest evidence of benefit for at least one type of cancer, we rate it 3 for treating cancer, but this does not mean it rates 3 for every type of cancer.
+Because turkey tail has modest evidence of benefit for at least one type of cancer, we rate it 3 for improving treatment outcomes, but this does not mean it rates 3 for every type of cancer.

 Example 2: Acupuncture shows a wide range of benefits for side effects and symptoms.
 It has good evidence of benefit for fatigue and other symptoms, but no evidence of an effect on gastrointestinal symptoms and other symptoms.
 Many other symptoms fall in between these endpoints.
 Because acupuncture has good evidence of benefit for at least one symptom, we rate it 5 for managing side effects and promoting wellness, but this does not mean it rates 5 for every symptom or side effect.